Data Hiding with Deep Learning: A Survey Unifying Digital Watermarking and Steganography: Deep Learning-based Data Hiding Techniques

 \subsubsection{Generative Adversarial Networks}

-The second primary approach for deep watermarking uses GANs, building upon the aformentioned techniques.
+The second primary approach for deep watermarking uses GANs, building upon the aforementioned techniques.
 Current models that adopt the GAN framework include \cite{hidden,romark,ABDH,IGA,2stage}.
 Many of the following models also use CNNs within their network architecture, but their use of the generative and discriminative components of the GAN framework set them apart from the aforementioned implementations.
-A simple diagram of the GAN framework used for data hiding can be found in Figure \ref{fig:diagram2}.

 The first end-to-end trainable framework for data hiding was a model called HiDDeN \cite{hidden}, which uses an adversarial discriminator to improve performance.
 It was a highly influential paper that has informed the development of deep watermarking models since its release.
 The model consists of an encoder network, trained to embed an encoded bit string in a cover image whilst minimising perceptual perturbations, a decoder network, which receives the encoded image and attempts to extract the information, and an adversary network, which predicts whether or not an image has been encoded.